Lyrics & Music

 This is an absolutely beautiful performance.
 It is crisp it is authentic.
 The recording captures the ambiance of the Monastery.
 Vox Nostra is tops in my list.
 If your looking for Gregorian chant crab this before it ascends to heaven.

 CDEUR 22,00Haydn · The Seven Last Words of Our Saviour on the Cross

 Joseph Haydn (1732-1809) & Walter Jens (1923-2013):The orchestra-version with lyrics and contemporary considerations by Prof. Walter Jens (1923-2013).

 Conductor: Alan Buribayev

-The Booklet includes all lyrics in German & English
+The Booklet includes all lyrics and spoken words in German & English

 A concert recording from the church of the UNESCO World Heritage Site Maulbronn Monastery, 10 June 2004